-If you are a regular Kanpai reader, you will know that I am particularly fond of high vantage points.
-It does obviously make sense to observe topographical features as well as the lay-out of big cities from high up in order to gain a different perspective when off the ground.
-This is certainly the reason why I am also very much attracted to flying.
+If you are a regular Kanpai reader, you may be aware of our fondness for high vantage points.
+It does obviously make sense to observe topographical features as well as the lay-out of big cities from higher up in order to gain a different perspective when off the ground.

-Having visited a lot of observatories in Japan, in particular in Tokyo where there are many, I made up my mind to go for an even more aerial experience: to book a helicopter ride over Japan’s capital city.
-Several companies offer the general public a range of options; with Excel-Air, you can book your flight in advance (in Japanese or in English) through their website.
-The price for an average fifteen minutes in the air is twenty thousand yens.
+Having visited a lot of observatories in Japan, in particular in Tokyo where there are many, we have decided to go for an even more aerial experience with a helicopter 🚁 ride over Japan’s capital city.
+Several companies offer the general public a range of options; with Excel-Air, you can book your flight ✈️ in advance (in Japanese) through their website.
+Average fares for about 15 minutes in the air start from ¥20,000 (~US$133.12).

 To go to the heliport, you need to get to Maihama in Tokyo Bay, to the south-east of the city beyond Odaiba.
-The meeting point is located a few hundred meters from Tokyo Disney Sea so if you go by train, you’re bound to come across Mickey Mouse style families on your way!
-At the station in Maihama there is a free shuttle to the heliport three times an hour.
-It is an approximately ten minutes’ ride and the service is just as high-end as that provided by taxis, even higher.
+The meeting point is located a few hundred meters from Tokyo Disney Sea so if you go by train 🚅, you’re bound to come across Mickey Mouse style families on your way!
+At the station in Maihama there is a free shuttle to the heliport 3 times an hour.
+It is an approximately 10 minutes’ ride and the service is just as high-end as that provided by taxis, even higher.

 Fasten your seatbelts!

-The inside is surprisingly spacious: there are eight seats, four of which are located beside the windows, obviously for the sake of the view.
-The glass is very thick and it is therefore extremely difficult, owing to the strong vibrations, to take beautiful photographs, all the more so because of the dwindling light (which explains the poor quality of the photos illustrating this article, for which I apologize).
+The helicopter we boarded was surprisingly spacious: there were 8 seats, 4 of which located beside the windows, obviously for the sake 🍶 of the view.
+The glass is very thick and it is therefore extremely difficult, owing to the strong vibrations, to take beautiful photographs, all the more so because of the dwindling light (which explains the poor quality of the photos illustrating this article).
 Dear photographer friends, be warned!
-As far as I am concerned, I was keen to watch the sunset but I got booked on a ride scheduled to take off moments after it was all over.
-The sun had in fact just set over Tokyo.
+Our ride was scheduled to take off moments after the sun set over Tokyo.

-The very high level of noise is quickly forgotten as soon as your eyes start to get their fill right after take-off.
+The defeaning noise is quickly forgotten as soon as your eyes start to get their fill right after take-off.
 Surprise comes first, then excitement to take in the scope and the life of Japan’s capital city from a few hundred meters above ground.
-The flight plan takes you to the center of town near the Tokyo Tower then on to the Tokyo Sky Tree, which the helicopter circles almost completely.
+The flight plan takes you to the center of town near the Tokyo Tower 🗼 then on to the Tokyo Sky Tree, which the helicopter circles almost completely.

-During the ride, you fly over the most emblematic areas of the megalopolis, such as the Shinjuku buildings, the polders in Odaiba, the large Imperial Park or Ueno.
+During the ride, you fly over the most emblematic areas of the megalopolis, such as the Shinjuku buildings, the polders in Odaiba, the large Imperial Palace Garden or Ueno.
 The view is definitely breath-taking and during the whole (short) flight you feel you are experiencing a unique approach of Tokyo.

-If you have the opportunity and you want to see Tokyo from another angle, a helicopter ride is an experience I strongly recommend.
+If you have the opportunity and you want to see Tokyo from another angle, the helicopter ride is a strongly recommended experience.